Particular/NServiceBus/guidelines/design-guidelines.md

 Code first configuration has the following advantages:

 * More discoverable
-   * Via intellisense
+   * Intellisense
-   * All config will be in a single place, no guessing if it's in the fluent api or in the "config sections"
+   * All config will be in a single place.
+No guessing if it's in the fluent api or in the "config sections"
-* Statically typed so no conversion from strings needed
+* No conversion from strings needed
 * Easier to evolve using our normal deprecation strategies like `ObsoleteEx`
 * Easier to document
 * Easier to validate